ade-ghub/anomaly-detection/README.md

 HTM (Hierarchical Temporal Memory) is a machine learning algorithm with immense potential.
 It uses a hierarchical network of nodes to process time-series data in a distributed way.
 Each node, or column, can be trained to learn and recognize patterns in input data, making it a promising approach for anomaly detection and prediction in various applications.
 The use of the multisequencelearning class from NeoCortex API to implement the anomaly detection system, where numerical sequences are read from multiple CSV files inside a folder, further demonstrates the algorithm's versatility.
 After training an HTM engine, the same trained engine is used for learning patterns and detecting anomalies, showcasing the algorithm's adaptability.

-The project code for the anomaly detection system has been properly containerized and run in Azure Cloud, and it has been implemented there successfully.
+The project code for the anomaly detection system has been containerized adequately so that it can be run in Azure Cloud without any issues.

 # Project overview